 In their youth, the siblings worked tirelessly on the land, helping their mother and father maintain and run the farm.
 As the children came of age, they inevitably flew from the roost to pursue career opportunities in other provinces across Canada.
 At some point on their separate journeys, all the children longed for their family home.
 It’s the land and the sea that speaks to them.
 The memories and ‘good times’ are infused into the fabric of a beautiful landscape that all Islanders can appreciate.
 Today, it’s the knowledge that their pocket of land will be protected forever by Island Nature Trust that connects them.
 Yet, coming to a consensus on what was the best way forward for the land was challenging.

-‘Firstly, it was clear that Island Nature Trust had the patience and flexibility to shift the pieces of our puzzle into place to help our family see a clear long-term plan for the woods.
-Even if it meant entertaining many different and sometimes conflicting needs of the siblings.’
+It was clear that Island Nature Trust had the patience and flexibility to shift the pieces of our puzzle into place and help our family see a clear long-term plan for protecting the woods.
+That often meant entertaining many different and sometimes conflicting needs of my siblings.’

 The Buote’s donated their property through the Ecological Gift Program, a federal program providing a way for Canadians with ecologically sensitive land to protect nature and leave a legacy for future generations, while providing tax relief.